Castelvill/SandstormBox/README.md

 # Config file
+EXECUTE script_path - executes the script in a new process - on boot and restart.

 BUFFER_SIZE width height - sets the size of Allegro5 window buffer.

 SAMPLES X - sets the number of samples used in antialiasing.
 Maximal recommended number of samples is 8.
 If sampling is not supported on your machine, you must set this value to 0.